 - Type: While an electric pasta maker may be more convenient and more forgiving for novices, they’ll generally be more expensive than manual models.
 However, most hand-cranked pasta makers will be required to be clamped to the countertop or table, meaning a manual model may not suit every kitchen or household.

-- Attachments & Settings: While you’ll want your model to do the basics, if you’re craving a specific type of pasta, you’ll want your machine to keep pace.
+- Attachments and settings: While you’ll want your model to do the basics, if you’re craving a specific type of pasta, you’ll want your machine to keep pace.
 Different models will have different settings and attachments that will allow you to make different pasta types, or even just opt for a thicker or thinner pasta, meaning if you’re really looking to whip up a storm in the kitchen, it’s important to look at the range of attachments and settings available with each model.

 Should I buy a pasta maker?